Rationale for the Iraq War: Wolfowitz Cabal

-Just after US invasion of Afghanistan, the London Observer and The Guardian reported plans to invade Iraq and seize its oil reserves around Basra and use the proceeds to finance Iraqi oppositions in the south and the north.
+Just after the US invasion of Afghanistan, The Guardian reported plans to invade Iraq and seize its oil reserves around Basra and use the proceeds to finance Iraqi oppositions in the south and the north.
 Later the US intelligence community called these claims as not credible and said that they had no plan to attack Iraq.
 On October 14, 2001, The Guardian reported: